 - client relationship purposes, which may involve: (i) sending you thought leadership or details of our products and services that we think might be of interest to you; (ii) contacting you to receive feedback on services; (iii) contacting you for other market or research purposes; or (iv) managing our own customer relationship management processes;

-- recruitment and business development purposes (for example testimonials from a client’s employees may be used as part of our recruitment and business development materials with that employee’s permission)
+- business development purposes (for example testimonials from a client’s employees may be used as part of our business development materials with that employee’s permission)

 - services we receive from our professional advisors, such as lawyers, accountants and consultants

-- data analytics to better understand your digital interactions with us
+- data analytics to better understand your interactions with us